Play Out creates engaging, multi-generational interactive concerts.

 The mission of Play Out concerts is to light up our inner worlds through music, regardless of age.

-Expressing oneself, along with deep listening and a love of learning, is essential for living a healthy and connected life.
+Self expression, along with deep listening and a love of learning, is essential for living a healthy and connected life.
 My goal is to share these principles with others through the interactive concert experience.

 — Caitlin Sullivan